 3. Create a Trading Partner

 The next step will be carried out on your JSCAPE MFT Server.
 It involves creating what is called a “Trading Partner”.
 A Trading Partner is really just a JSCAPE MFT Server object that holds information pertinent to a particular trading partner’s file transfer service (e.g. login credentials, IP address, port number) as well as some information regarding the trading partner itself (e.g. name of company, email address of contact person).

 The use of Trading Partners can significantly reduce key-ins because every time a particular trading partner’s information is needed in JSCAPE MFT Server, its corresponding Trading Partner object can simply be called into play.
 This will be more evident to you once we talk about Triggers.

-To create a Trading Partner, launch the JSCAPE MFT Server Manager and then navigate to the Trading Partners module.
+To create a Trading Partner, launch the JSCAPE MFT Server Manager and then navigate to the Trading Partners module of the domain where you want to create that trading partner.
 Next, click the Add button.

 When the next screen pops up, select the file transfer protocol you and your trading partner will be using for your transactions.
-For our example, let's just use FTP.
+For our example, let's just use FTPS explicit.
 Click OK when you're done.

 In the succeeding screen, fill up the following fields: